Android-for-Python/c4k_tflite_example/README.md

 p4a.hook = camerax_provider/gradle_options.py
 ```

-Note armeab-v7a: Some very old devices armeab-v7a may not have NEON instructions and will not work.
+Note armeab-v7a: Some very old armeab-v7a devices may not have NEON instructions and will not work (the failure mechanism, if any, is unknown).
 Set `android.minapi = 23` to exclude these devices (and some devices that do have NEON instructions as well).

 Note x86_84: Build fails.